Research

 Through this line of research we study how primary care services aimed at cancer prevention, as well as its treatment, surveillance and palliative care, can be improved.

-5. Clinical research in primary care.
+5. Health services research and primary care.

 The clinical research carried out by our group in the field of primary care aims to generate new knowledge that helps in the diagnosis, treatment and prevention of diseases in humans.